Fayetteville Car Accident Lawyer

 - Do NOT speak with the other parties’ insurance companies, but only if you feel comfortable doing so.

-- Do NOT sign any statement or provide any recorded statement to any insurance company without first reviewing your statement or the statement provided with your attorney.
+- Do NOT sign any statement or provide any recorded statement to any insurance company without first reviewing your statement or the statement provided with your car accident lawyer.

-- Do seek out the assistance of an auto accident attorney quickly as you only have a limited time to file your lawsuit.
+- Do seek out the assistance of a car wreck lawyer quickly as you only have a limited time to file your lawsuit.

-- Do NOT delay in seeking an attorney: the longer you wait to hire an auto accident attorney, the more difficult it will be for you to obtain all of the compensation you are entitled.
+- Do NOT delay in seeking an attorney: the longer you wait to hire an car accident lawyer, the more difficult it will be for you to obtain all of the compensation you are entitled.